devankit01/flask-app-with-kubernetes/README.md

 Steps to Launch :

-Integrating kubernetes with flask and You can do with similarly with django and node application also.
+Integrating kubernetes with flask and you can do similarly with django and node application also.

 1. Install minikube [https://minikube.sigs.k8s.io/docs/start/]  and kubectl [https://kubernetes.io/docs/tasks/tools/]
 2. minikube start